 Pedro X. Molina (2019-2021), an internationally acclaimed political cartoonist who fled his native Nicaragua during a crackdown on journalists and government critics, was ICOA’s seventh resident artist.
 After arriving in Ithaca, he served as an International Writer in Residence in the Ithaca College Honors Program and an Artist Protection Fund Fellow in residence with Cornell University’s Latin American and Caribbean Studies Program.

 Molina and his family flew to Ithaca on Christmas Day 2018 after police killed a journalist, jailed two others, and ransacked the offices of his newspaper, Confidencial.
 He was the first cartoonist to be hosted by ICOA and the first resident from Latin America.
 In 2023, he joined the ICOA advisory board.

 Today, Molina contributes six cartoons and one strip per week for Confidencial, which continues to publish online, and is a regular contributor to Counterpoint.com.
 He has also been published in the Washington Post, Los Angeles Times, Chicago Tribune, Courrier International (France), and many other publications.

-Much in demand as a public speaker, Molina has been widely recognized for his artistic ability and his searing political commentary.
+Much in demand as a public speaker, he has been widely recognized for his artistic ability and his searing political commentary.
 Among his many honors is a 2021 Gabo Prize for Excellence, one of the most prestigious journalism awards in Latin America.
 He also won a 2019 Maria Moors Cabot Award from Columbia Journalism School for “career excellence and coverage of the Western Hemisphere that furthers inter-American understanding.”

 The awards committee called him “one of Nicaragua’s sharpest observers” and wrote that “Molina uses his pen and wit to take aim not only at the repressive government of President Daniel Ortega, but also at human rights abuses throughout the Americas and the world.”